-Rec 13 Responsibility Court Action Plan Waiting for reply by the States.
+Rec Recommendation Responsibility Action Plan Expected Completion Date External Auditor's Comments 13 We recommend that in their deliberations to set up the project office, oversight committee for the project and appoint the project director, they ensure that as responsibility for the project rests with the Registrar as the administrative organ of the Court the project office and project director come within the Registrar's sphere of control for day to day decision making and accountability.
+In turn the Registrar can then report to the Oversight Committee on the progress being made with the project.
+This ensures that the administrative organ of the Court has overall responsibility and accountability for the permanent premises project.
+Court Waiting for reply by the States.
 Also see new resolution (2008).
 (It must be recalled that it is not the Court who sets up the Oversight Committee, but the States. (see resolution 2007) As decided by the States, the ASP project director (according to the resolution) reports directly to the Oversight Committee, and is only for administrative reasons a staff member of the Court.
 The ICC project director, who reports to the Registrar, is part of the project board.)
-Expected Completion Date Resolution adopted.
-External Auditor's Comments We note the comments made and we have included some further commentary on developments in this project at paragraphs 41 to 44 of this report.
-4 We recommend that the Court endeavour to introduce a Statement of Control into the 2008 financial statements in line with current corporate governance best practice.
+Resolution adopted.
+We note the comments made and we have included some further commentary on developments in this project at paragraphs 41 to 44 of this report.
+14 We recommend that the Court endeavour to introduce a Statement of Control into the 2008 financial statements in line with current corporate governance best practice.
 We further recommend that the Court establishes a system where heads of division provide an annual assurance statement confirming that the internal controls operating in their sphere of controls are working effectively or where necessary such a statement should report on control failures.
 Registry The Budget & Finance section is assisting the Office of Internal Audit in the preparation of a statement of internal control questionnaire which will be used as a basis upon which to introduce a statement of internal control with the 2008 financial statements.
-Complete.
-Questionnaire in December with a finalizing and completed by Finance staff in Q1 2009.
-It was reviewed and accepted by OIA.
-The Court have provided a draft Statement of Internal Control for signature by the Registrar in respect of 2008.
+December with a finalizing and completed by Finance staff in Q1 2009.
+It was reviewed and accepted by The Court have provided a draft Statement of Internal Control for signature by the Registrar in respect of 2008.
 15 We recommend that the new Audit Committee mandate be implemented fully and that the modified committee endeavour to meet adequately throughout 2008 with the aim of providing adequate financial audit oversight.
 Court The Audit Committee is already assuming its full mandate.
 The first external member will take part in the upcoming meeting of the Audit Committee scheduled for 27 May 2009.
-The Coordination Council has to appoint a second external member.
-With respect to the second external member of the Audit Committee, upon review of the terms of reference of the Audit Committee (ongoing), a selection process of the second member will start.
-We are working closely with the Heads of Organs to assist them with operating the audit committee in line with best practice internationally.
+The Coordination Council has to appoint a second external member. external member of the Audit Committee, upon We are working closely with the Heads of Organs to assist them with operating the audit committee in line with best practice internationally.
 Further commentary is included in this report at paragraphs 30-32.